 Hopewell Lodge Marlborough Sounds

-For a getaway with emphasis on the ‘away’, Hopewell Lodge offers spectacular views over the turquoise waters of the Kenepuru Sounds.
-Hidden away from the world, you can arrive by water taxi or car, then laze about on the secluded beach, enjoy a massage for two, wander or cycle the trails, hand-pick your own fresh shellfish, or cuddle up as you watch the local glow worms.
+For a getaway with an emphasis on the ‘away’, Hopewell Lodge offers spectacular views over the turquoise waters of the Kenepuru Sounds.
+Hidden away from the world, you can arrive by water taxi or car, then laze about on the secluded beach, enjoy a massage for two, wander or cycle the trails, hand-pick fresh shellfish, or cuddle up as you watch the local glow worms.

 Bay of Many Coves Resort